 - WoodHaven Planks are pre-finished.
 No need for staining or painting.

 - When the ceiling is installed, it only lowers the ceiling height by approx. 1- inch.

-How To Install WoodHaven Planks Using Easy Up® Tracks and Clips
+Steps on How To Install WoodHaven Planks Using Easy Up® Tracks and Clips

 - Read the Installation Instruction Booklet that comes with the planks throughly.
 (Armstrong recommends going online to read the most up-to-date installation instructions) and watch the Ron Hazelton video so you understand the process in advance.

 - With the popcorn texture on the ceiling, we found it hard to get a good reading of where the joists were using a stud finder.
 Since the ceiling is going to be covered, don’t be afraid to drill a few holes in the ceiling to confirm the joist location.